 The "defense" of Max Jukes by Dr. Frist makes poor old Max look worse than anything I had in my files.
 It makes me think that Mr. "Juke" might well roll over in his grave and quote the good doctor who "defended" him this old Spanish proverb - "No quiero mas queso, sino salir de la ratonera".
-It means "I don't want any more cheese, just help me get out of this mouse trap".
+It means "I don't want any more cheese, I just want to get out of this mouse trap".